Dani Olivier

-Dani Olivier (born 1969) is a French photographer.
-He has graduated from the business school HEC Paris.
+Dani Olivier (born 1969) is a French photographer known for his work in abstract nude photography.
+He graduated from the business school HEC Paris.

-He started photography as a teenager in an informal, weekly photography club in Paris.
-Between 2000 and 2006, Olivier worked on digital self-portraits.
-He asked his models to use a digital camera to shoot their first nude selfies.
-He aimed to capture a unique moment that could not be reproduced: a person's very first selfie, long before the concept became popular.
+Olivier began practicing photography as a teenager in an informal weekly photography club in Paris.

+Between 2000 and 2006, he explored digital self-portraits, asking his models to use a digital camera to take their first nude selfies.
+His goal was to capture a unique, unrepeatable moment: a person’s very first self-portrait, taken before the widespread popularity of selfies.

-From 2007 on, Olivier has specialized on abstract nude, compositions that he achieved by projecting patterns on his models, coupled with movement and optical deformations.
-He is using a minimal design ("a body, a black backdrop and lights") coupled with top-notch, state-of-the-art light projectors and cameras.
+Since 2007, Olivier has specialized in abstract nude photography, creating compositions by projecting patterns onto his models and incorporating movement and optical distortion.
+He employs a minimalist setup—"a body, a black backdrop, and lights"—combined with high-end light projectors and state-of-the-art cameras.